tunmsk/nextgen-facebook/readme.txt

 Tested Up To: 4.6
 Stable Tag: 8.34.2-1

-Complete meta tags and Schema for the best looking shares on Facebook, Twitter, Pinterest, G+ etc - no matter how your webpage is shared!
+Complete meta tags for the best looking shares on Facebook, Google, Pinterest, Twitter, etc - no matter how your webpage is shared!

 == Description ==